 4. Explore Zurich West

-Originally a run down area full of decaying warehouses, Zurich West – also called 'Kreis 5' or 'Industriequartier' – is quickly becoming the new heart of town.
-Its main attraction is the 'Viadukt', a stretch of shops, restaurants and bars built into the arches of the old railway viaduct that runs between the bank of the river Limmat and Hardbrücke station.
-Nearby Frau Gerolds Garten offers cute little shops, an urban garden and some seasonal attractions such as a Saturday market in summer and a fondue tent in winter.
-Every local’s favourite restaurant, the Rosso with its crispy pizzas and industrial atmosphere, is a few steps away.
+Originally a run down area full of decaying warehouses, Zurich West – also called 'Kreis 5' or 'Industriequartier' – is now an alternative heart of the town.
+Its main attraction is the Viadukt, a stretch of shops, restaurants and bars built into the arches of the old railway viaduct that runs between the bank of the river Limmat and Hardbrücke station.
+Nearby Frau Gerolds Garten offers cute little shops, an urban garden and some seasonal attractions, such as a Saturday market in summer and a fondue tent in winter.
+Every local’s favourite restaurant, the Rosso – with its crispy pizzas and industrial atmosphere – is a few steps away.

 5. Go on a bar crawl

-Rather than go on one of the group tours offered on various websites (and designed mainly to get participants drunk before the third stop), you should put together your individual itinerary.
-However, we do have a few suggestions: start with a beer at El Lokal and admire the skeleton hanging from its ceiling, before moving on to Central, where you might want to have a quick snack to prepare for the rest of the night.
-If cocktails are your thing, make sure not to miss Raygrodski (we strongly recommend the 'Hot Russian).
+Rather than go on one of the group tours offered on various websites (and designed mainly to get participants drunk before the third stop), put together your own itinerary.
+However, we do have a few suggestions: start with a beer at El Lokal and admire the skeleton hanging from its ceiling, before moving on to Central, where you might want to have a quick snack.
+If cocktails are your thing, hit Raygrodski (we strongly recommend the 'Hot Russian).
 The Wohnzimmer is the place for a mellow ending, while the bar of the Plaza might get you in the mood for a long night out.

-The editors of hipster-bible 'Monocle' never get tired of pointing out the 'Badis' as Zurich’s unique attraction.
-The Badi of all Badis is definitely the Flussbad Oberer Letten.
-Whether you lounge around on the wooden panels of the right bank, play a game of beach volley, enjoy a glass of 'Spritzz' from the container bar or join the sun-hungry at Pier West on the left bank – do make sure your body is in shape and your tattoos are all polished up.
-Walk up the left bank for the longest swim – the current takes you all the way to the lifeguard at Pier West.
-But the Badis are not just about swimming, and some of them are open all year round, including the Seebad Enge, where the sauna gets fired up during the colder months of the year and you end your sweaty ritual with a jump into the freezing cold lake.
+The editors of hipster-bible Monocle never get tired of pointing out the Badis as Zurich’s unique attraction.
+The Badi of all Badis is definitely the Flussbad Oberer Letten, whether you lounge around on the wooden panels of the right bank, play a game of beach volley, enjoy a drink from the container bar or join the sun-hungry at Pier West on the left bank.

 7. Walk down Bahnhofstrasse